 Aperture priority mode is best if you are shooting an image where the aperture plays an important role.
 Both landscape and portrait photography put a lot of emphasis on aperture.
 Landscape photographers will use a very small aperture (f/22, f/16 or f/11) to get everything in focus (Deep Depth of Field).
 Portrait photographers use a very large aperture (f/2.8 or f/1.4) to focus on a very small area (Shallow Depth of Field).
 If you are shooting landscapes or portraits, you might consider using Aperture Priority and set it to an appropriate aperture.
 Maybe you want to use the sweet spot of your lens for general photography.
 Most lenses have their sweet spot (best sharpness and corner detail) around f/8.

 Shutter Priority would be best suited to capturing action or fast moving subjects.
 If you are shooting sports, you don’t want a blurry picture so you would need a fast shutter.
 The light could be changing fast… in TV mode you would not have to worry about your settings, just select a fast shutter time and let the camera calculate the rest.
 So what is a fast shutter?
-1/125 should be fine for sports on a regular lens, but as your lens gets loner, you will need a faster shutter.
+1/125 should be fine for sports on a regular lens, but as your lens gets longer, you will need a faster shutter.
 A 400 lens shooting birds in flight needs at least 1/1000.
+A long debated subject in Nature photography is capturing a bee in flight.
+If your shutter speed is 1/1000 second, this would be a long exposure because the bee’s wing needs 1/10,000 to freeze the action.

-This bird action shot was taken with a 400mm lens and TV mode.
-I set the shutter to 1600 and the camera calculated that it needed 3.5 aperture at 100 iso.
+This Strokkur eruption at Geysir was taken in TV mode.
+I set the shutter to 2000 and the camera calculated that it needed 3.5 aperture at 400 iso.
+I knew that the erupting geyser would block out the sun and darken the scene, so I set my Exposure Compensation with a plus value.

 Shutter and Aperture priority and the “Semmi-automatic” modes.
 It is important in these modes to take control of exposure compensation (+/-).
 This tells the camera to under or over expose the scene, this is your creative control.
 Once you have you camera shooting with the right aperture or shutter speed, the compensation is the only thing you need to adjust.
 You do have to monitor the settings.
 For example in AV mode, you need to watch the shutter speed.
 In TV mode you have to monitor the aperture.
 If a value is flashing it means that the camera cannot handle the settings because there is too much light or not enough light, then you need to adjust your settings, or adjust your iso, or add filters.